Have Camp Questions?

-If a parent or guardian agrees to the Promotional Release, their photos may be used on our blog and member emails in addition to other promotions.
+If a parent or guardian agrees to the promotional release, their photos may be used in our emails, website or other promotional materials.

-Each class includes an up-close encounter and interaction with at least two of our Animal Ambassadors and will participate in a weekly animal enrichment or feeding.
+Each camp or class includes at least one up-close encounter or interaction with different animals at the zoo, and every class will participate in a weekly animal enrichment or feeding.

 Yes.
 At the Sacramento Zoo, we know that it is very important for kids to spend time outdoors exploring nature.
 Our camp is designed with that mindset.
 Please be sure that your child is dressed in play clothes according to the daily weather report.
 Campers will receive their camp shirt the first morning and are asked to wear it all week.
-Closed-toed and closed-heeled shoes are required for all classes and Vet and Keeper Tag Alongs.
+Closed-toed and closed-heeled shoes are required for all classes.
 Flip-flops are not allowed as they can lead to injuries.

 Extra camp shirts will be available for purchase in the mornings during camp sign-in for $15 each (credit card only) OR in advance online.
 Visit the Summer Camp Add-Ons page for more information.

-Morning drop-off will begin at 8:30 am and campers must be picked up by 4:00 p.m.
+Drop-off and pick-up will take place at the front of the zoo.
 When you arrive Monday morning, your child will receive their camp t-shirt and make a name tag before heading up to the camp class area.

-If someone other than the camper’s guardian will be picking them up, please bring us a note listing the names of the adults who have permission to pick them up.
+Drop-off for camp will occur at the front of the zoo.
 Parking for the camps will be street parking in Land Park, or in the lot across the street by Fairytale Town (do NOT park in the loading zone in front of the zoo’s main entrance).
 Please park your car and then walk up to the registration tables.
 You will be signing in and out each day at this same location.
 Please plan for enough time to find parking and walk your child to the sign-in table.

 Parents/guardians of campers will have an opportunity to meet the staff and ask questions at the drop-off/pick-up area in the mornings.
 On Monday mornings, we make sure that camp teachers and staff are available to answer any questions or alleviate any concerns you may have for the coming week.